andrew/ultimate-awesome/README.md

 - [awesome-rofi](https://github.com/Acumane/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications.
 - [awesome-learning-resources](https://github.com/adenugbamichael/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
+- [awesome-ai-for-science](https://github.com/ai-boost/awesome-ai-for-science) - A curated list of awesome AI tools, libraries, papers, datasets, and frameworks that accelerate scientific discovery — from physics and chemistry to biology, materials, and beyond.
 - [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.
 - [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
 - [awesome-genai-resources](https://github.com/akshay-kamath/awesome-genai-resources) - A growing list of all things Generative AI — from learning resources and research papers to tools, models, and practical guides.
 Whether you're a beginner or a researcher, this repo is meant to help you explore and stay updated with the latest in GenAI.